sapineau/github-actions-course/README.md

-Repository containing all examples, notes and workflows for the GitHub Actions course.
+Repository containing all examples, notes and workflows for the GitHub Actions course